bxdoan/bxdoan/README.md

 <div align="center">

-> It is never too late to be what you might have been.
+> It is not what you do for your children, but what you have taught them to do for themselves, that will make them successful human beings.

-> — George Eliot —
+> — Ann Landers —

 </div>